Welcome to today's edition of the Rush 24-7 podcast.

 He's got a conference table in there.

-Uh and he he was finishing that op-ed, that 800 words.
+And he was finishing that op-ed, that 800 words.

-So Itson started reading it aloud.
+So Itson started reading it aloud, about 800 words.

 President Logan starts reading it aloud.

-We're in Carl Rove's office, and then Carl gives us another 30 minutes on Teddy Roosevelt and President McKinley, who he has admiration for, he thinks one of the most underrated presidents in the history.
+And then Carl gives us another 30 minutes on Teddy Roosevelt and President McKinley, who he has admiration for.

-But once again, it was just uh indescribable to to listen to Carl Rove go on and on about the influences that these various presidents and campaigns have had on him and his explanation of history.
+But once again, it was just indescribable to listen to Carl Rove go on and on about the influences that these various presidents and campaigns have had on him and his explanation of history.

 That is one of the smartest and nicest, most unassuming, gentle people I have ever met.

-And he is he is brilliant, and he is he has he has this uh brain that's just oozing with knowledge, and he's able to um share his knowledge and and his passions in a in a in a way that just keeps your spell belt without raising his voice, doesn't pound the table, doesn't get all that emotive, it just in awe of the facts, the detail that uh that he knows and and possesses and able to impart again with no stutter and with no loss of uh of his train of thought at all.
+He is brilliant, and he has this brain that's just oozing with knowledge, and he's able to Share his knowledge and his passions in a way that just keeps you spellbound without raising his voice, doesn't pound the table, doesn't get all that emotive.

-So I just want to take some time here to thank Jinny and Clarence Thomas for the uh use of the justices dining room with the U.S. Heritage Foundation could not have been better.
+So I just want to take some time here to thank Ginny and Clarence Thomas for the use of the Justices' dining room of the U.S. Supreme Court Heritage Foundation.

 We ran into all kinds of people.